We Are Sthlm sexual assaults

 Dozens of reported sexual assaults in 2014 and 2015 at We Are Sthlm, a youth festival in the Swedish capital Stockholm, were not publicized by the police.
 The Stockholm police had received 38 reports of sexual harassment at We Are Sthlm in 2014 and 2015 together, from female visitors at the festival, most of whom were under 15 years of age, but had not publicized these reported harassments in their press releases then.
 Police spokesperson Varg Gyllander in 2016, during the commotion about the 2015–16 New Year's Eve sexual assaults in Germany, suggested that this non-reporting in 2015 and 2014 may partly have been caused by the police's fear to "talk about these things in the context of the immigration debate today".

 Background

 We Are Sthlm was established as a summer music festival for youth in 2000 under the name "Ung08" with free yearly public concerts and events in central Stockholm.
 The venture was successful and received support from Stockholm Municipality in 2003.
 In 2013, the festival was attended by 160,000 people and changed its name to "We Are Sthlm".

 Rapes were reported at Swedish music festivals at Arvika in 2006 and 2010, at Emmaboda in 2014, and at Bråvalla in 2015.
-At the Arvika festivals, the police publicized reports of rape but characterized both events as "calm".
+At the Arvika festivals, the police publicized reports of rape but characterized both of the festivals as "calm".